tiagoinacio/fzf-bookmark.vim/README.md

 :PlugInstall
 ```

-If you want to specify the directories that you want exactly, instead of using that helper script, you can create a file with the name `fzf_bookmarks` and put it under your home directory.
+If you want to specify the directories that you want exactly, instead of using that helper script, you can create a file with the name `.fzf_bookmarks` and put it under your home directory.

 Then add the favorites diretories listed line by line: